WesDeng/ValueCards/index.md

 **(c)** enable them to communicate, negotiate and synthesize the perspectives of diverse stakeholders.

-Through out the study design and development, we paid special attention to the limitation of persona card.
+Through out the study design and development, we paid special attention to the limitation of persona card.In our instruction, we remind students that each stakeholder’s value offered in the Persona Cards should only be served as a starting point.
+Students are encouraged to enrich the persona background and celebrate stakeholders’ intersectionalities.

 **<font color=red>For Instructors</font>**:

+Below are the Value Cards and complementary teaching materials we used in our remote activity.

 - Value Cards (Ready to use)